Recommended by the Legal 500 as a leading barrister:

 BBC News Website

-R v TC: Luton Crown Court, Nick led the defence team for Tommy Connors Junior, one of the main defendants in a 3 month trial at Luton Crown Court which broke legal ground and attracted national and international press attention as one of the country’s first ever ‘slavery’ prosecutions.
-After two hard-fought trials, his client was acquitted of all charges, though others were convicted.
+R v TC: Luton Crown Court, Nick led the defence team for TC, one of the main defendants in a 3 month trial at Luton Crown Court which broke legal ground and attracted national and international press attention as one of the country’s first ever ‘slavery’ prosecutions.
+After two hard-fought trials, TS was acquitted of all charges, though others were convicted.

 Read the article in the Telegraph >, and at